oneilsw/showcase/README.md

 **Front End**
 * [React.js](https://reactjs.org/)
 * [Semantic UI - React](https://react.semantic-ui.com/)

+**Back End**
+Still learning Mongo for the models and relationships.
+May say fuck it, and just make it easily with Ruby on Rails.

 ## Installation
 1. Clone down the repo and cd into the directory.